Google will start deleting ‘inactive’ accounts in December. Here’s what you need to know

 ARE THERE ANY EXCEPTIONS TO THIS POLICY?

-Per Google’s online policy, other exceptions include Google accounts that manage active minor accounts, accounts containing a gift card balance as well as those that have been used to purchase Google products, apps or subscriptions that are ongoing.
+Per Google’s online policy, other exceptions include Google accounts that manage active minor accounts, accounts containing a gift card balance as well and those that have been used to purchase Google products, apps, or subscriptions that are ongoing.

 There are also no plans to delete accounts with YouTube videos at this time, a Google spokesperson confirmed to The Associated Press Monday.